wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 Combine with custom post types to create unlimited CMS-style content blocks.
 Combine with your favorite jQuery Slider plugin to display animated slideshows.
 You can even use the settings from an existing page.
 Now you don't have to add a gazillion sidebars to your widgets admin to have unlimited page-specific content.

+IntelliWidget is flexible and versatile.
+Please read the documentation to see more ideas how to use it to its full potential.

 == Installation ==

 1. Download the IntelliWidget plugin archive and unzip it.